Kieran Foran: 2025

 On 24 February, it was announced that Foran would miss at least twelve weeks with a biceps injury he sustained during the Gold Coast's trial game against the Dolphins.
 On 11 July, Foran announced his retirement from the NRL after 17 years of playing.

 In Foran's final game of his playing career in round 27 against the Wests Tigers, the Gold Coast needed a win to avoid the wooden spoon.
 The Gold Coast would come from 28-10 down at half-time to win 36-28.
 With Newcastle losing the following day, the Gold Coast avoided last place due to a better for and against.

 Post playing

 On 2 September 2025, the Gold Coast announced a change to their coaching staff following Des Hasler's exit as coach.
 The Gold Coast announced that Foran would be taking on a behind the scenes role at the club.
-On 22 October, the Titans confirmed that Foran would depart the Titans and return to Sydney to work at Manly.
+On 22 October, the Gold Coast confirmed that Foran would depart the club and return to Sydney to work at Manly.

+On 21 November 2025, Foran was elected as a life member by Manly.

+On 29 March 2026, Manly confirmed that Foran would be appointed as an interim Head Coach for the remainder of the 2026 NRL season.
+The appointment was a surprising one considering that Foran had never coached at any level in the game before.
+In Foran's first game in charge of Manly the club would defeat the Dolphins 52-18.

+On 2 June 2026, Manly confirmed that Foran would stay on as their permanent Head Coach of the club until the end of 2029, after an impressive 7-2 start to his coaching tenure at the club.

+Foran would guide Manly to a 9th placed finish on the table at the conclusion of the 2026 NRL season.